canonical/sphinx-docs-starter-pack/readme.rst

 Documentation starter pack
 ==========================

-See the `Sphinx and Read the Docs <https://canonical-documentation-with-sphinx-and-readthedocscom.readthedocs-hosted.com/>`_ guide for instructions on how to get started with Sphinx documentation.
+See the `Read the Docs at Canonical <https://library.canonical.com/documentation/read-the-docs>`_ and `How to publish documentation on Read the Docs <https://library.canonical.com/documentation/publish-on-read-the-docs>`_ guides for instructions on how to get started with Sphinx documentation.

 Then go through the following sections to use this starter pack to set up your docs repository.